BlaiseKlein/1800_202310_BBY21/README.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url └── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── main.html                # The main HTML page that users get to after they login.
+├── login.html               # The login HTML page that uses firebase to login.
+├── navbar.html              # The HTML navbar loaded onto all pages when no user is logged in.
+├── footer.html              # The HTML footer loaded onto all pages.
+├── loginnavbar.html         # The HTML navbar loaded onto all pages when a user is logged in.
+├── myPosts.html             # An HTML page that shows all posts made by the currently logged in user, queries firestore.
+├── postViewing.html         # The HTML page that shows all the user posts and allows them to filtered, queries firestore.
+├── settings.html            # The HTML page that shows the user settings and allows their filters and name to be changed, queries firestore.
+├── upload.html              # The HTML page that allows users to upload posts, stores on firestore.
+└── README.md

 It has the following subfolders and files: